alexnathanson/solarserver/README.md

 See https://www.github.com/alexnathanson/EPSolar_Tracer

 ## getting server power consumption data via external Raspberry Pi + INA219
-See https://learn.adafruit.com/adafruit-ina219-current-sensor-breakout/python-circuitpython for wiring instructions and code
+See https://learn.adafruit.com/adafruit-ina219-current-sensor-breakout/python-circuitpython for detailed wiring instructions and code

+* Pi 3V3 to sensor Vcc
+* Pi GND to sensor Gnd
+* Pi SCL to sensor Scl
+* Pi SDA to sensor Sda

+Wire the USB- together and connect to GND of Pi Connect the USB+ to the Vin+ and Vin- pins

 Installing CircuitPython Libraries on Raspberry Pi https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi